jonsheppard/custom-climates/src/content/pages/process.md

     description: "Trailer or conex, size and spec.
 We lock in delivery, quote, and monitoring plan.
 We'll walk you through pricing and options with no surprises."
   - title: "Step 3"
     subtitle: "We Deliver & Monitor"
     description: "Unit rolls in, powers up, and streams live data; our team babysits the climate so you don't have to.
-Zero delays, zero reorders, and one very happy GC."
+Zero delays, zero reorders, and one very happy General Contractor."
 ---